-Having a long campaign with a steady group of players might sound very tempting.
-Epic plots, developing the characters over a long time, etc. But in reality, surprisingly few campaigns manage to maintain tension for more than 3-4 gaming sessions.
+Having a long campaign with a steady group of players might sound tempting.
+Epic plots, developing the characters over a long time, etc. But surprisingly few campaigns manage to maintain tension for more than 3-4 gaming sessions.
 The setting wears off quickly, or the plot is artificially extended by pointless or boring parts.
 Everybody who has played the Cthulhu campaign “At the Mountains of Madness” knows what I’m talking about (a full gaming session for travel preparations?
 Not sure about that).

 So how can we improve a seemingly boring campaign plot?
 There are two ways to do this: (A) Shorten the plot, or – if you’re already in the middle of the campaign – (B) stop playing the campaign and start a new game.
 For most people out there, spare time is just too precious to spend on boring gaming sessions.
-So, you should always be very critical when checking campaign plots for their long-term viability.
+So you should always be very critical when checking campaign plots for their long-term viability.
 Recklessly cut out all boring parts.
-Shorten journeys, throw away gap fillers.
+Shorten journeys, throw away gap-fillers.
 And if this won’t help to improve the plot, you’d better play a different game.

-What’s the fun part for game masters?
+Where’s the fun for the game masters?

 When GMs are having a hard time

 Whenever session preparation or writing a story feels more like work than fun, you should probably change something.
-Otherwise you might experience a GM burnout and won’t feel like playing tabletop RPGs for quite a while.
+Otherwise, you might experience GM burnout and won’t feel like playing tabletop RPGs for quite a while.
 Sometimes taking a break from roleplaying games for a few weeks will do the trick.
 For this, have someone else GM several sessions for you.
 It can also help to play with a completely different group of people.
 This change of perspective lets you experience how other people play roleplaying games.

 When playing with different people, you’ll probably start thinking about your next GM session.
-And once you got the feeling of “I would do this differently, if I were the GM”, you’re ready to play again.
+And once you got the feeling of “I would do this differently, if I were the GM,” you’re ready to play again.

 It also helps to talk shop and exchange ideas with roleplaying gamers outside of your regular group.
 Conventions are a great space to do so, as they are a great opportunity to meet new people in the TTRPG community.
 Or try to listen to RPG-specific podcasts.
 This will get you a new perspective on your hobby and often comes with enough stimulus and inspiration to sit down and start writing your next adventure.